AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 }
 ```

 Each time we call `EmitVertex`, the vector currently set to `gl_Position` is added to the output primitive.
 Whenever `EndPrimitive` is called, all emitted vertices for this primitive are combined into the specified output render primitive.
 By repeatedly calling `EndPrimitive`, after one or more `EndPrimitive` calls, multiple primitives can be generated.
-This particular case emits two vertices that where translated by a small offset from the original vertex position and them calls `EndPrimitive`
+This particular case emits two vertices that where translated by a small offset from the original vertex position and then calls `EndPrimitive`, combining the two vertices into a single